Louis Hector Leroux: Interpretations

-The French scholar Colombe Couëlle, who has written extensively on Leroux, notes his austere aesthetic sensibility, which set him apart from the more colorful Néo-Grecs such as Gérôme or the "more powerful but much less refined" Boulanger:The ancient world of Leroux is not very luminous in its colors.
+The French scholar Colombe Couëlle, who has written extensively on Leroux, notes his austere aesthetic sensibility, which set him apart from the more colorful Néo-Grecs such as Jean-Léon Gérôme or the "more powerful but much less refined" Gustave Boulanger:The ancient world of Leroux is not very luminous in its colors.
 Sanctuaries with darkened tones, scenes of interiors drowned in darkness, twilight landscapes.
 The Mediterranean sky hardly enters the painter's canvases.
 He focuses his work on the attitudes, the gestures of the women who run through his compositions.
 He enters into intimacy with them through a sieving of light, as if he had an indispensable filter between their time and his own, to better grasp the essence of their existence.

 In a similar vein, an American contemporary of the artist, Lucy H. Hooper, described Leroux's paintings as "dream-children; they come from the past; they are born of the mythical atmosphere that envelopes the regions of antiquity.
 It is for this reason that his works never show at their best in the Salon.
 Surrounded by the glow and glare of droning or inexperienced colourists, half of their aërial charm is lost."

 The English critic Philip Gilbert Hamerton wrote in 1892: "Of all contemporary French painters, the one who is most in harmony with antiquity itself, and who most constantly dwells upon it, is M. Hector Leroux...Leroux has not that strong realism which gives such a peculiar interest to the restoration of antique life by Mr. Alma-Tadema, his art is more a poetical souvenir of a vanished past than an actual realisation of it."